adityosnrost/fosampleaz/known-issue.md

 We created a sample database table along with some dummy data as part of deployment template using Database Copy.

 In the even if you don't see the table created, please run the [following script](Deployment/fodbscript.sql) manually.

+## Facing another issue that can't be solved?
+Feel free to file a issue for this repo in GitHub.